-Often, a blade slips during trimming and will either scratch the glass or cut wire.
+Often, a blade slips during trimming and will scratch the glass or cut the wire.
 You can also encounter loose or frayed edges.
 A dull cutter usually causes these damaged edges.
 Possibly gathering in the tracks, these edges contribute to the sunroof not opening smoothly and can even cause it to become stuck.
 Take your vehicle to a professional window tinting company to avoid these issues.

 The final verdict is that sunroof tinting is not the culprit.
 The manufacturer’s choice of glass is.

 If you live in or near Las Vegas or the Nevada region, you know how unrelenting the sun can be, especially during summer.
 And if your car has a sunroof, you know how necessary it is for that sunroof to provide some much-needed relief from the sun’s UV rays.

 High-quality auto-glass tints offer many benefits in all types of climates.
 They not only shield your car’s passenger seats from the long-term hazardous effects of the sun’s rays, but they will also protect you and your passengers from exposure to damaging UV rays.

 Long-term exposure to the sun’s UV can put drivers and passengers at risk of health issues, including skin cancer.
 At the very least, adequate protection from too much UV light will make your driving experience in sunny conditions more pleasant.
 Your drive will also be safer thanks to the reduced glare, which can hamper visibility.